National Juneteenth Observance Foundation

 It is a remembrance of the thousands of African Americans lynched and murdered before and after the end of enslavement.
 This especially includes the Red Summer of 1919 and the Tulsa Race Riot of 1921, considered the worst domestic terrorist event in U.S. history.

-In 2014, the Omaha Juneteenth Maafa Memorial Reconciliation and Healing Prayer Service took place on the steps of Omaha City Hall during the week of the observance of Juneteenth.
+In 2014, the historic Omaha Juneteenth Maafa Memorial Reconciliation and Healing Prayer Service took place on the steps of Omaha City Hall during the week of the observance of Juneteenth.
 The service was a remembrance of the Red Summer of 1919 and the horrible lynching of Will Brown during the Omaha Race Riot of 1919.